a2stuff/a2d/notes/testplan.md

 * Launch DeskTop.
 Open a window.
 Click a volume icon.
 Click an empty area within the window.
 Edit > Select All.
 Verify that icons within the window are selected.
 * Launch DeskTop.
 Open a window.
 Click a volume icon.
 Click an icon within the window.
 Edit > Select All.
 Verify that icons within the window are selected.
 * Launch DeskTop.
 Open a window.
 Click a volume icon.
 Click an empty space on the desktop.
 Edit > Select All.
 Verify that volume icons are selected.
 * Launch DeskTop.
 Open a window.
 Click a file icon.
 Click an empty space on the desktop.
 Edit > Select All.
-Verify that volume icons are selected.
+Verify that file icons are selected.

 * Launch DeskTop.
 Open a volume window.
 Drag a selection rectangle so that it covers only the top row of pixels of an icon.
 Verify that the icon is selected.